83%improvement in user efficiency

 As Shields was looking for a partner to help it transform its life-saving software, it sought to use modern development practices and quickly get a minimum viable product (MVP) to market.
 Shields wanted to strengthen its in-house software development capabilities and make building software a core competency.
 Some of Shields’ application requirements included HIPAA compliance and complex data capabilities.
 The new application also needed to be interoperable with the numerous software systems used to manage pharmacy operations, electronic medical records, and more.

 Shields partnered with Pivotal Labs to learn how to build out its custom software platform, TelemetryRX.
-Shields developed and deployed TelemetryRX on Pivotal Application Service (PAS), the application abstraction layer of Pivotal Cloud Foundry (PCF), to support a cloud-native approach to software design.
+Shields developed and deployed TelemetryRX on Pivotal Application Service, the application abstraction layer of Pivotal Platform, to support a cloud-native approach to software design.